What is Ghostable?

 ghostable login

-Current Team & Switching Teams
+Current Organization & Switching Organizations

-ghostable team:current
+ghostable organization:current

-To switch to another team:
+To switch to another organization:

-ghostable team:switch
+ghostable organization:switch

 Collaborators

-You can invite others to your shared teams using the Ghostable web app: You’ll be able to assign specific roles and permissions, such as read-only or read-write access to environment variables.
+You can invite others to your organizations using the Ghostable web app: You’ll be able to assign specific roles and permissions, such as read-only or read-write access to environment variables.
 Our Terms of Service and Privacy Policy outline the terms, conditions, and privacy practices for using Ghostable.
 By using Ghostable, you agree to these policies.